 Girl or not, extra fatigue and morning sickness go with twin pregnancies.
 “You’re making two placentas,” my doctor informed me.
 And since you’re carrying larger, your body will ache a whole lot more.”

 Exercise isn’t as important

 Twin pregnancies pose different risks though.
-In my case, rest is more important than active exercise.
-This isn’t to say that I’m a statue—my doctor still wants me limber and moving after all—but when my body tells my that a simple walk is too much, I’d be wiser to heed its warning signs.
+With twins, rest is more important than active exercise.
+You’ll still want to be limber and moving and not be a sloth, but when your body tells you that a simple walk is too much, you’d be wiser to heed its warning signs.

-Pregnancy always comes with its own risks and complications, but having twins increases those risks significantly.
-That’s why I now have to see my doctor more frequently so that she can monitor any changes and risks more closely.
+Having twins increases risks and complications.
+You’ll see your doctor more so that she can monitor any changes and risks.
 “I’ll be seeing you about every two to three weeks for a while,” my doctor had said.
-Normally I only saw her on a monthly visit for the first few months.
+With my singleton, I saw her once a month for most of my pregnancy.

 Rest is imperative

 I made it a mission to rest during my twin pregnancy.
 While you can’t guarantee yourself from pre-term labor, my doctor advised me to take it easy.
 If you feel like taking a nap, take a nap.
 If you’re too tired to stand up to cook, don’t.
 Lie down often and take care not to lift or carry anything heavy.

 Taking it easy becomes even more crucial during the last few months.
 Your body is so tired and more likely to enter pre-term labor.

 I always considered myself a big water drinker.
 I don’t drink anything else, other than tea.
 So when I heard that I should drink one gallon—or 16 (8 ounce) cups—of water per day, I assumed I already was.
 Just to be safe, though, I began measuring and keeping track of how many cups I downed for the day.